slaxman/TokenExchange/README.md

   - Resume
     Resume sending bitcoins for redeemed tokens and issuing tokens for received bitcoins.
 Specify 'function=resume' in the HTTP request.
 Pending requests will be processed and normal processing will resume.

+  - RollbackChain
+    Roll back the Bitcoin block chain to the specified height and process transactions again.
+Specify 'function=rollbackChain&height=n' in the HTTP request.
+This function can be used to recover transactions that are in blocks but were not processed previously.
+The request cannot be processed if the desired block is no longer in the block chain cache (the cache holds 5000 blocks and the oldest block is removed when a new block is received).

   - SendBitcoins
     Send Bitcoins from the SPV wallet.
 Specify 'function=sendBitcoins&address=string&amount=number' in the HTTP request.